themaheshdubey/Phone-Directory/README.md

 • Update Record- This method takes the key of the record to be searched.
 Then, it traverses the hash table, if record id matches with the key then it displays the record detail.
-We will be taking following data from the client
+We will be taking ID , NAME and TELEPHONE NUMBER from the client.

-• ID
-• Name
-• Telephone number

 We are creating a hash table and inserting records.
 For deleting, searching, or updating an entity, the client ID is asked and on the